satyamtyagi/Shor-Excel/README.md

 # Shor-Excel

-This is a simple tool that implements Shor's Algorithm Change cell B3, B4 to small prime number up to 19
+This is a simple tool that implements Shor's Algorithm

+Change cells B3 and B4 to small prime numbers (I tried up to 19)

-See how it works by changing the formulas
+See how it works by reading the formulas of each column

-I'll also add a presentation and blog in future to explain the algorithm in more detail
+I'll also add a presentation and blog in the near future to better explain the algorithm in more detail